 Eighth, Chaoyang Gate or Sun-Facing Gate, also known as the Gate of Homogeneous Civilization.
 It was the city's passageway for grain transportation.
 That is why there were quite a few imperial granaries inside the gate.
 These included the Lumi Granary, the Nanmen Granary, and the Qianliang Granary.

 Ninth, Chongwen Gate or the Gate of Literary Virtue.
 Known otherwise as Hade (or Hada) Gate, it was the gateway through which liquor and wine were brought into the city.

-There were seven gates for the outer city: Guangqu, Guang'an, Zuo'an, You'an, Dongbian, Xibian and Yongding.
-During the Ming, to protect south Beijing as a commercial and handicraft centre, the imperial court had planned for the con¬struction of an outer city wall around the imperial city, but due to financial difficulties only part of the wall was erected in southern Beijing.
+There were seven gates for the outer city: Guangqu, Guang'an, Zuo'an, You're, Dongbian, Xibian, and Yongding.
+During the Ming, to protect south Beijing as a commercial and handicraft center, the imperial court had planned for the construction of an outer city wall around the imperial city, but due to financial difficulties, only part of the wall was erected in southern Beijing.

-Seven gates were opened into this wall for the convenient of local residents.
+Seven gates were opened into this wall for the convenience of local residents.

 Few of these gates exist now, as most of them have been torn down, but their names have remained.

 Passes were defense fortifications in ancient China.
 Born of war, they were built at points of strategic importance.

 In the early days, passes were built of rammed earth and masonry at places easily defended and hard to be conquered.
 Later, cities were developed around the passes.
 Countless passes were built in ancient China.
 The nine best-known ones are Shanhai Pass, Juyong Pass, Zijing Pass, Niangzi Pass, Pingxing Pass, Yanmen Pass, Jiayu Pass, Wusheng Pass, and Youyi Pass.